Mean Curvature Flow of Closed Curves Evolving in Two Dimensional Manifolds: Flowing finite volumes numerical discretization scheme

 \section{Flowing finite volumes numerical discretization scheme}

-In this section, we present a numerical discretization scheme for solving the system of equations (\ref{eq:ab}), which is enhanced by adding the tangential velocity $\alpha$.
+In this section, we present a numerical discretization scheme for solving the system of equations (\ref{eq:ab}) with tangential velocity $\alpha$.
 The discretization utilizes the method of lines with spatial discretization achieved through the finite-volume method.
-We focus on evolution of curves $\Gamma_t, t\ge 0$, satisfying the governing equation:
+We focus on the evolution of the curves $\Gamma_t, t\ge 0$, satisfying the governing equation: